sillsdev/TheCombine/README.md

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`

-These variables will allow the Combine to:
+These variables will allow _The Combine_ to:

 - pull released and QA software images from AWS Elastic Container Registry (ECR);
 - create backups and push them to AWS S3 storage; and
 - restore _The Combine's_ database and backend files from a backup stored in AWS S3 storage.

-The Combine application will function in a local cluster without these variables set.
+The Combine application will function in a local cluster without these `AWS_` variables set.

-These can be set in your `.profile` (Linux or Mac 10.14-), your `.zprofile` (Mac 10.15+), or the _System_ app (Windows).

 ### Install/Update _The Combine_